yaglm/yaglm/Readme.md

 We currently support the following loss functions

-- linear regression
+- Linear regression
-- logistic regression
+- Logistic regression
-- linear regression with multiple responses
+- Linear regression with multiple responses

 and the following penalties

-- Lasso (optionally with weights)
+- Lasso
 - Group Lasso with user specified groups
 - Elastic net
 - Ridge
+- Nuclear norm
+- Multi-task Lasso (i.e. L1 to L2 norm)
+- Weighted versions of all of the above
 - Tikhonov
-- Nuclear norm
-- Row lasso (i.e. L1 to L2 norm)
 - Folded concave penalties (FCP) such as SCAD

 The FCP penalties are fit by applying the *local linear approximation* (LLA) algorithm to a "good enough" initializer such as the Lasso fit.
 See (Fan et al, 2014) for details.

 We also provided built in cross-validation (CV) for each of these penalties.
-For Lasso, Ridge and ElasticNet CV methods use faster path algorithms (as in sklearn.linear_model.LassoCV).
+For the concave penalties (e.g. Lasso) our CV methods use faster path algorithms (as in sklearn.linear_model.LassoCV).
 Our CV function allow custom metrics and custom selection rules such as the '1se' rule from the glmnet package.

 We aim to add additional loss functions including poisson, multinomial, gamma, huber, and cox regression.